Harmonic map flow for almost-holomorphic maps: Decay estimate in annular regions

 \section{Decay estimate in annular regions}

-In this section, we obtain decay estimates for a solution of (\ref{e:hm}) that will apply in our setting.
-The results are less precise than those of \cite{Waldron2019}, \S 5, but we give a much simpler proof.
+In this section, we obtain spatial decay estimates for the energy density of a solution of (\ref{e:hm}) with small energy on an annulus.
+The results are less precise than those of \cite[\S 5]{Waldron2019}, but the proof is much simpler.